-Georgia is a small mountainous country in the Caucasus region made up by Georgia, Armenia, Azerbaijan, and Russia.
+Georgia is a small mountainous country in the Caucasus region made up of Georgia, Armenia, Azerbaijan, and Russia.

-About 3.7 million people live in Georgia, around one million of whom live in Georgia’s capital, Tbilisi.
+About 3.7 million people live in the country, around one million of whom live in the capital, Tbilisi.

-Georgia became independent in 1991, but lost some its territory to two break-away states: Abkhazia and South Ossetia.
-In 2008, Georgia fought a brief war with Russia due to Georgia increasingly looking towards Europe in the hopes of joining the European Union.
+The country became independent in 1991, but lost some its territory to two break-away states: Abkhazia and South Ossetia.
+In 2008, Georgia fought a brief war with Russia due to it increasingly looking towards Europe in the hopes of joining the European Union.

 Visas for Georgia

 Rejoice!
-Citizens of 94 countries don’t need a visa to travel to Georgia.
-If your country is on this list, you can travel to Georgia visa-free for one year.
-This means you’ll get a stamp in your passport at the airport, or land border crossing without having to fill out any visa forms or pay any money.
+Citizens of 94 countries don’t need a visa to visit Georgia.
+If your country is on this list, you can travel to the country visa-free for one year.
+This means you’ll get a stamp in your passport at the airport or land border crossing without having to fill out any visa forms or pay any money.

-There’s also no minimum requirement for number of days out of the country before returning; technically you can leave and come back the next day to start another visa-free year.
+There’s also no minimum requirement for the number of days out of the country before returning; technically you can leave and come back the next day to start another visa-free year.
 That’s one hell of a deal!

 Best time to visit Georgia

-The best time to visit Georgia is between May and October… unless you’re skiing, that is!
+The best time to visit Georgia is in spring and fall… unless you’re skiing, that is!

-In winters, Georgia gets cold and snowy.
+In winter it gets cold and snowy.
 Think freezing temperatures and loads of snow in the mountains.

 Peak travel season is in the summer months of June – August, when everyone from beach-going Russians to trekkers of all backgrounds flock to the Caucasus country.
 Accommodation increases in price, and often fills up in places like Batumi.
 Unless you’re only off around this time, it’s better to avoid the high season.
 Be warned that Tbilisi can get really hot in summers, with temperatures reaching 40° C and up.